brianwest/GhCloudOps/README.md

 ### [`Convert-Token`](GitHubTools.psm1)

-Converts tokenized Bicep parameter files by replacing tokens with values from a provided map.
-Useful for managing configuration across different environments.
+Converts tokenized .bicepparam, .json and .tfvars files by replacing tokens with values from a provided map.
+Useful for managing a single configuration file across different environments.

+#### Convert Bicep Parameter File

 ```powershell
 $tokenMap = @{